Which Chapter Is Right For Me?

-Chapter 7 bankruptcy is generally available for individuals who:
+Chapter 7 bankruptcy applies to those who:

-- Are not eligible for Chapter 13 protection
+- Ineligible for Chapter 13 protection

-Chapter 13 bankruptcy is generally available for individuals who:
+Chapter 13 bankruptcy is for individuals who:

-- Earn a regular income
+- Bring in a regular income

 Your debt will be restructured into an affordable payment plan that lasts from three to five years.
 After regularly making payments for the specified period of time, any remaining debt will be discharged.